Linaro/website/_posts/current/blog/2020-07-30-thermal-notifications-with-netlink.md

 ---
 layout: post
 title: Thermal Notifications With Netlink
-description: This blog introduces thermal framework design & where the notification takes place to allow the userspace to be aware of the overall thermal profile of the system.
+description: Daniel Lezcano introduces thermal framework design & where notification takes place to allow userspace to be aware of overall thermal profile of the system.
 date: 2020-07-30 12:19:31+00:00
 image: /assets/images/content/electricity-1288717_1920-1-.jpg
 tags: